raestrada/kumeo/docs/docs/index.md

 ## What is Kumeo?

 Kumeo (from *kume*, meaning "together" in Mapudungun) is a domain-specific language (DSL) designed to define complex workflows where heterogeneous agents collaborate via events.
-It compiles to Rust for performance, uses NATS for event streaming, and deploys to Kubernetes for scalability.
+It employs a multi-language compilation approach, generating optimized code for each agent type (Rust for performance-critical components, Python for ML and Bayesian operations), uses NATS for event streaming, and deploys to Kubernetes for scalability.

 ## Project Overview